IntelLabs/kAFL/docs/source/reference/fuzzer_configuration.md

 ::::{tab-set}
 :::{tab-item} kafl cov
-Sets the input data directory for the coverage analysis.
+Sets the kAFL workdir to be processed for coverage information.
+Will automatically process files in `corpus/{crash,kasan,regular}/` (but not `timeout`).
 :::
 :::{tab-item} kafl debug
 Sets the payload file to be used as input for the debugging session.